 We then installed the Nikon D750 withNikon AF-S 70-200mm f/2.8 G ED VR telephoto lens (always set at 200mm f/4) on the EQ5 SynScan mount with the EAGLE CORE kit and made a series of longer exposures.
 The built-in autoguide system allows EAGLE CORE to automatically correct tracking errors.
 Thanks to this system it is possible not only to take longer exposition images but also to take a sequence of many photographs that can then be stacked together during processing.
 In this way, we can photograph very weak objects and therefore we wanted to record the entire Nebula Veil in the Swan, thanks to the huge Full Frame (36 x 24mm) sensor of the Nikon D750.
 We recorded 6 images of 5 minutes each, then we stacked them to get the result below.
 As you can see from the enlarged area, tracking is perfect and stars are perfectly point-like.

 SkyWatcher Star Adventurer is surely the most portable instrument you can find and use for long exposure astrophotography but is also limited in the length of expositions you can record and the weight (camera + telephoto lens) that it can load.
 EAGLE CORE along with a compact equatorial mount is less portable than a Star Adventurer but it offers a very high tracking accuracy, equal to the one you can get by a real astrophotography telescope.
-In addition, the use of a computerized equatorial mount makes it easy to point the objects to be photographed, which can also be done by connecting EAGLE CORE to the mount and using the SkySafari app to point the objects from your smartphone or tablet, as we had already shown in this article.
+In addition, the use of a computerized equatorial mount makes it easy to point the objects to be photographed, which can also be done by connecting EAGLE CORE to the mount and using the SkySafari app to point the objects from your smartphone or tablet.
 With the Star Adventurer, pointing (and focusing on the image) are definitely more complicated and we were often lying on the ground trying to point the object in the sky!

 EAGLE CORE, at a higher price than a Star Adventurer, therefore offers superior performance and is therefore not only for anyone looking for a photo system without any limitation but also for those who already have a Star Adventurer and want to take pictures with better results!